 Alcohol use leaves no one immune to nerve damage and other health-related issues.
 If you or someone you know struggles with alcohol use and addiction, the best way to prevent neuropathy is to seek professional treatment.

 Treatment For Alcoholic Neuropathy

 The most effective way to treat alcoholic polyneuropathy is to seek professional help from a medical doctor.
-Treating alcoholic polyneuropathy must begin with treating a person’s alcohol abuse.
+Treating alcoholic polyneuropathy must begin with treating a person’s alcohol use.
 If a person is still drinking, the first recommended course of treatment is to enter a medical detox program, followed by an intensive inpatient rehab program.

-Overcoming alcohol abuse may not reverse the damage that has been done, but it can prevent nerve damage and other health issues from getting worse.
+Overcoming alcohol use may not reverse the damage that has been done, but it can prevent nerve damage and other health issues from getting worse.
 Getting help as quickly as possible can also reduce the alcoholic neuropathy recovery time, which can vary based on the extent of a person’s nerve damage and other factors.

 Once a person has stopped drinking, they can receive continued care for their nerve damage in addition to treatment for alcohol addiction.